loizuf/ipe_collection/README.md

 # Ipe Stylefile Collection

 The Ipe stylefile collection contains a set of stylefiles for the popular SVG editor [Ipe](https://ipe.otfried.org/).
+The styles are sorted into folders according to the attributes defined within them.
+The Readme files in the specific folders display the contents of the contained stylefiles with a preview of the defined attributes (where possible).

 ## Usage
-To use a stylefile download it and import it via "Edit -> Stylesheets".
+To use a stylefile download it and import it via "Edit -> Stylesheets" (Shortcut [CTRL]+[SHIFT]+[S]).

 ## Contribution
-If you have an useful and/or interesting stylesheet that you would be happy to contribute to this collection, you can either email us directly or open a new discussion on this repository.
+If you have an useful and/or interesting stylesheet that you would be happy to contribute to this collection (for example if you adapted one of the style files in this repository), you can either email us directly or open a new discussion on this repository.
-To keep the collection organized we made up some general guidelines to harmonize all the stylesheets in this collection:

-*TODO*

 ## Categories
-The stylefiles are loosely sorted into the following categories.
+The stylesheets are loosely sorted into the following categories.

 ### Angles
 Stylesheets that modifiy the possible angle values for Ipe's angular snap ([Angular snap in the Ipe manual](https://ipe.otfried.org/manual/manual_25.html)).

 ### Arrowheads
-Contains stylefiles that provide additional and different arrowhead shapes (and placements).
+Stylesheets that provide additional and different arrowhead shapes (and placements).
 These are useful for drawing directed graph edges, distance indicators, etc...
+This folder includes previews.

 ### Backgrounds
 Stylesheets that set a specific background for the Ipe canvas.